Wrist Tattoos – Why Are They Simple and Awesome

 However, you may have a high threshold to pain, in which case this will be a walk in the park.
 Consider that tattoos may need touch-ups, and that sensitive area may have to be revisited again by the needle at a later time.

 Links to the Wrist Tattoo

 There may be no stopping you at this point.
-You have decided on this really cool design you want inked on your wrist, you are ready to deal with a few minutes of pain to have that artwork permanently placed on your body.
+You have decided on this really cool design of small birds you want inked on your wrist, you are ready to deal with a few minutes of pain to have that artwork permanently placed on your body.